-The following table and accompanying discussion describes the potential payments and benefits under the Company's compensation and benefit plans and arrangements to which the named executive officers would be entitled upon termination of employment.
+The following table and accompanying discussion describes the potential payments and benefits under the Company's compensation and benefit plans and arrangements to which the named executive officers would be entitled upon a change in control or termination of employment as of December 31, 2024.
 There are no other agreements, arrangements or plans that entitle executive officers to severance, perquisites, or other enhanced benefits upon termination of their employment, except as described below.
 Any agreement to provide additional payments or benefits to a terminating executive officer would be in the discretion of the Human Capital Management and Compensation Committee.
 The executive officers are not entitled to additional benefits at death or disability per the terms of the defined benefit plan.
 The executive officers can choose to receive the amounts accumulated in the Deferred Compensation Plan either as a lump sum or in installments at retirement, death or disability.
-These amounts have been disclosed under the "Non-Qualified Deferred Compensation" section on page 50.
+These amounts have been disclosed under the "Non-Qualified Deferred Compensation" section on page 49.